 I’ve applied to the program.
 Now what?

 Your school placement comes in the form of a carta de nombramiento, which you’ll more than likely get by email (I don’t think any regions send them out as snail mail anymore).
-KEEP YOUR CARTA because you will need it to apply for your visa, as well as for some things here in Spain.
+Keep this document because you will need it to apply for your visa, as well as applying for your student card here in Spain.

 After getting your carta, it’s time to start the super fun visa application process!
 Make your appointment well in advance, because slots fill up quickly.
 At some consulates, you might not need an appointment (lucky!).
 Because I’m from Ohio, I had to go to the consulate in Chicago to apply for my visa, which meant driving 12 hours round trip from Cleveland to spend approximately 30 seconds handing in paperwork.
 The visa requirements vary by consulate, so be sure to check what is required for yours and only yours.